alertlogic/paws-collector/collectors/sophossiem/README.md

 2. To create a new token, click Add token from the top-right corner of the screen.<br />
 3. Select a token name and click Save.
 The API Token Summary for this token is displayed.<br />
 ![ScreenShot](./docs/img2.png)<br />
-4. Click Copy to copy your API Access URL + Headers from the API Token Summary section into your clipboard.<br />
+4. Click on Copy to copy your API Access URL and Headers from the API Token Summary section into your clipboard.<br />
 ![ScreenShot](./docs/img3.png)<br />

 ### 2. CloudFormation Template (CFT)